-To reduce your risk of getting diverticulitis, you should try and add high-fiber foods to each meal.
+To reduce your risk of getting diverticulosis and diverticulitis, add high-fiber foods to each meal.
 Aim for up to half your plate to contain some fiber-rich food.

-Here are some additional tips that can help you make the transition to a higher-fiber diet.
+Here are some tips that can help you make the transition to a higher-fiber diet.

-- Eat a minimum of three servings of vegetables and two servings of fruit every day, the five-a-day recommended by the USDA's Dietary Guidelines for Americans.
-What does that look like?
+- Eat a minimum of three servings of vegetables and two servings of fruit every day.
+This makes up the five-a-day recommended by the USDA's Dietary Guidelines for Americans.
 In general, one serving is a single piece of fruit or a half-cup of raw fruits or vegetables, or a cup of leafy greens.

 - Include fruits, vegetables, or both with every meal.
 For instance, include fruit with breakfast and as a snack, and vegetables with lunch and dinner.